richmahn/en_tn/1ch/front/intro.md

 #### Why did God punish the people of Israel? ####

 God punished the people of Israel because they disobeyed him and worshiped false gods.
-God punished them by causing disasters and causing them to lose in battle.
+God punished them with disease, disasters, and defeat in battle.
 However, God forgave them and caused them to prosper again if they repented and obeyed him.
 The writers of 1 and 2 Chronicles continually reminded the readers that God punished his people because they disobeyed.
 They wanted the readers to understand that they must obey God.

 #### Why are alliances with foreign countries seen as evil in these books? ####